knative-extensions/reconciler-test/README.md

 We have developed a lightweight testing framework to compose and share Kubernetes cluster based tests for Knative.
-These tests are intended to be venderable by other downstream components, which is useful for Conformance tests and blackbox e2e testing for behaviours.
+These tests are intended to be venderable by other downstream components, which is useful for Conformance tests and blackbox e2e testing for behaviors.

 The testing framework is broken into two main components: Features: the small composable steps intended to validate a function or feature, and the Test